Computer Station Nation is reader-supported.

 - Best ultra-budget: Razer DeathAdder Essential — proven ergonomic shape, $24.98

-A gaming mouse doesn’t need to cost $150 to perform well.
-It also doesn’t need RGB, 20 buttons, or a marketing tagline.
-What it needs is an accurate sensor, low click latency, and a shape that fits your hand over long sessions.
+A gaming mouse doesn’t need to be expensive to perform well.
+It doesn’t need RGB or 20 side buttons or a flashy name.
+What it needs: an accurate sensor, low click latency, and a shape that works for your hand across a long session.
+That’s it.

-This list covers seven mice across four price tiers — from $25 budget wired options to the $150 premium wireless tier.
-Whether you’re building a first gaming PC or upgrading from something old, there’s a pick here that fits.
-We’ll tell you exactly who each mouse is for and who should pass.
+Seven mice across four price tiers — $25 budget wired to $150 premium wireless.
+We’ll tell you exactly who each one is for and who should skip it.

 At a glance